virtualutopia/TestApiRails/README.md

          It is neccessary for the security reason to activate https port and communicate through it.
 I can do that via server firewall setting or by using services like [CloudFlare](https://www.cloudflare.com/). https://www.cloudflare.com

+- More unit tests

+       Add more tests on each request block to cover all possible origin of errors

+- Validite all pokemons attribute

+       Validate inputs structure/type in the Pokemon.rb, at least for "legend" which must to be a false/true.

 - User Authentication

         It would be more secure to add a authentication procedure to limit the access to the API